mevanloon/infinity-scripture/README.md

 # Infinity Scripture

+## Note: the bot is currently offline
+I might have accidentaly triggered the automod or something, as the bot got shadowbanned.
+For all I know this is temporary.
+Will work on after 24, probably monday.

+## What is this?
 Infinity-scripture is a Reddit bot that automatically quotes parts of MCU movies.
 At the moment the bot is limited to Infinity War.

 ## Usage